MrowrLib/observant.py/site/features/computed.md

 - Support for validation
 - Integration with the undo system

+> **Important**: Computed properties are read-only.
+You cannot directly set their values, as they are derived from their dependencies.
+To change a computed property's value, you must modify its dependencies.

 ## Registering Computed Fields

 You can register a computed property using the `register_computed` method of `ObservableProxy`.
 This method takes: